JakeyGilly/JakeyGilly/README.md

 I am a Student studying A-Level Computer Science, A-Level Electonics and BTEC Music Technology, I enjoy music and programming.

 I enjoy learning new things and I am always looking to learn more.
 I am also interested in learning more about the world of computers.
-I have access to GitHub Copilot, and OpenAI Codex to help me learn more about Programming and I am a Artic Vault Contributor.
+I have access to GitHub Copilot to help me learn more about Programming and I am a Artic Vault Contributor.

 I have attended some hackathons including HackNotts 2023 and Reading Hackathon 2022